 2.1.10 Responsibility for keeping records

-The responsibility for keeping records concerning committee work and the background to the publication of International Standards and other ISO deliverables is divided between committee secretariats and the ISO Central Secretariat.
+The responsibility for keeping records concerning committee work and the background to the publication of International Standards and other ISO documents is divided between committee secretariats and the ISO Central Secretariat.
 The maintenance of such records is of particular importance in the context of changes of secretariat responsibility from one member body to another.
-It is also important that information on key decisions and important correspondence pertaining to the preparation of International Standards and other ISO deliverables should be readily retrievable in the event of any dispute arising out of the provenance of the technical content of the publications.
+It is also important that information on key decisions and important correspondence pertaining to the preparation of International Standards and other ISO documents should be readily retrievable in the event of any dispute arising out of the provenance of the technical content of the publications.

 The secretariats of committees shall establish and maintain records of all official transactions concerning their committees, in particular reference copies of approved minutes of meetings and resolutions.
-Copies of working documents, results of ballots etc. shall be kept at least until such time as the publications to which they refer have been revised or have completed their next systematic review, but in any case for a minimum of five years after the publication of the related International Standards or other ISO deliverable.
+Copies of working documents, results of ballots etc. shall be kept at least until such time as the publications to which they refer have been revised or have completed their next systematic review, but in any case for a minimum of five years after the publication of the related International Standards or other ISO document.

-The ISO Central Secretariat shall keep reference copies of all International Standards and other ISO deliverables, including withdrawn editions, and shall keep up-to-date records of member body votes in respect of these publications.
+The ISO Central Secretariat shall keep reference copies of all International Standards and other ISO documents, including withdrawn editions, and shall keep up-to-date records of member body votes in respect of these publications.
 Copies of draft International Standards (DIS) and of final draft International Standards (FDIS), including associated reports of voting, and final proofs shall be kept at least until such time as the publications to which they refer have been revised or have completed their next systematic review, but in any case for a minimum of five years after publication.

 Preliminary stage